raybritton/auto-value-map/README.md

  **MapHide**
- Prevents an element from being included the map, by default when creating an object from a map null be set for an hidden elements, but this can be replaced by a `MapValueMaker` (such as `IntegerMaker` which makes the default value 0) and if you set `readFromMap` to true then the value in the map will be used if present otherwise the `MapValueMaker`s value will be used.
+ Prevents an element from being included the map, by default when creating an object from a map null be set for nullable hidden elements and 0 or false for primitive or non-nullable boxed properties.

  **MapAdapter**
  Provide an adapter for a element, this can replace the built in conversion for supported types as well.